ni/nimble/packages/nimble-components/src/table/specs/table-column-width-hld.md

 The mixin pattern is appropriate for columns since there will be columns that have no fundamental need for various sizing APIs, and thus not add the mixin.
 Additionally, the mixin is preferred over interfaces, in that the implementation of the public APIs _must_ update the `TableColumn` properties, which an interface can't enforce.

-#### **FixedWidth Column Example**
+#### **PixelWidth Column Example**

 At the moment there is no recognized use case for a pixel-width column that would allow a user to resize it.
 As such, there are no plans to provide a specific pixel-width mixin for columns.
-Instead, a concrete column desiring a pixel-width behavior could simply do something like the following in its constructor:
+Instead, a concrete column desiring a pixel-width behavior (with no resize) could simply do something like the following in its constructor:

 ```
-export class MyFixedWidthColumn : TableColumn<...> {
+export class MyPixelWidthColumn : TableColumn<...> {
     public constructor() {
         super();
         this.currentPixelWidth = 100;